Difference between gross and net profit

 Gross profit shows how much money your business makes after meeting some costs.
 Net profit shows how much you make after meeting all costs.

-A business’s gross profit is the money it has left after paying for the goods and services it sold (COGS).
-It’s net profit is the money left after paying absolutely all expenses and taxes.
+A business’s gross profit is the money it has left after paying for the goods and services it sold.
+Its net profit is the money left after paying absolutely all expenses and taxes.

-The difference between gross profit and net profit is operating expenses and taxes.
-You have to subtract those costs to get from gross profit to net profit.
+The difference between gross profit and net profit is operating expenses and taxes

 - Is money you make on sales